SUSE/bci-docs/content/guides/container-suseconnect.md

 [`container-suseconnect`](https://github.com/SUSE/container-suseconnect) is a
 plugin available in all Base Container Images that ship with Zypper.
-When the plugin detects the host's SUSE Linux Enterprise Server, it automatically registers the running container.
+When the plugin finds the host's SUSE Linux Enterprise Server registration credentials, it automatically registers the running container.
 This gives access the SUSE Linux Enterprise repositories.
 This includes additional modules and previous package versions that are not part of the free SLE_BCI repository.